-Including recovery emails in your churn-prevention plan is a surefire way to boost your win-back rates.
-Dunning emails aren’t just for reminding customers of actions they need to take in their account; they’re also a valuable tool for increasing retention.
+Includingrecovery emailsin your churn-prevention plan is a surefire way to boost your win-back rates.
+Dunning emails aren’t just for reminding customers of actions they need to take in their account; they’re also a valuable tool for increasing customer retention.

 6. Offer incentives for early renewal.

-Incentives can help boost retention.
-Look for ways to offer incentives that retain more customers.
-Whether it’s offering lower available payments when they’re paid in advance or a lower price for your annual package, customers are more likely to renew if they’re offered a deal.
+Incentives can help boost your retention rate.
+Look for ways to offer incentives that retain more of your customer base.
+Whether it’s offering lower available payments when they’re paid in advance or a lower price for your annual package, existing customers are more likely to renew if they’re offered a deal.